Badredapple/TEE/README.md

     (I try to keep the sources is open-source, but you have to kept their side of the protocol. such as MIT, apache )

+    This will be some youtube source about the TEE.
+I will put the -sites above:

 ##2.Open-TEE
 This is info about open TEE and open-TE coming soon.....